 While the ECJ decisions take effect immediately, the 2018 revision of the Organic Regulation did not come into effect until January 1st, 2022.
-Eey among the changes finally implemented are the inclusion of additional species in the Organic Regulation, such as bees, rabbits, deer, and certain types of fish.
+Key among the changes finally implemented are the inclusion of additional species in the Organic Regulation, such as bees, rabbits, deer, and certain types of fish.
 The Regulation also now includes animals at additional stages of production - breeding sows and egg-laying hens ("parent stocks"), as well as juvenile egg-laying hens ("pullets").

 In 2021, the European Commission - the EU's executive branch- further announced the European Green Deal's "EU Organic Action Plan," which is a series of policy, legal, and regulatory measures that aim to reach "at least 25% of EU's agricultural land under organic farming and a significant increase in organic aquaculture by 2030."
-12

-- 9 Articles 14(b)(viii) and 15(1)(b)(vi),

-Council Regulation (EC) No 834/2007

-of 28 June 2007 on organic production

-and labelling of organic products

-and repealing Regulation (EEC)

-No 2092/91, 2007, OJ L 189/10-11.

-The Organic Implementing Regulation

-does not provide any rules regarding

-the slaughter of animals either.

-- 10 Regulation (EU) 2018/848 of the European Parliament and of the Council of 30 May 2018 on organic production and labelling of organic products and repealing Council Regulation (EC) No 834/2007, 2018, OJ L 150,/1-92.

-- 11 The 2018 Organic Regulation included general provisions on fish but the Organic Implementing Regulation did not include detailed standards as for other species.

-- 12 European Commission,

-Communication from the Commission

-to the European Parliament, the

-Council, the European Economic and

-Social Committee and

-the Committee of the Regions on sn

-Action Plan for the Development of

-Organic Production, 2 (2021), available
+- 10 Regulation (EU) 2018/848 of the European Parliament and of the Council of 30 May 2018 on organic production and labelling of organic products and repealing Council Regulation (EC) No 834/2007, 2018, OJ L 150,/1-92. - 11 The 2018 Organic Regulation included general provisions on fish but the Organic Implementing Regulation did not include detailed standards as for other species. - 12 European Commission, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions on an Action Plan for the Development of Organic Production, 2 (2021), available online: https://eur-lex.europa.eu/resource. html?uri=cellar:13dc912c-a1a5-11eb-b85c-01aa75ed71a1.0003.02/DOC\1&format=PDF

-online: https://eur-lex.europa.eu/resource.

-html?uri=cellar:13dc912c-a1a5-11eb-b85c01aa75ed71a1.0003.02/DOC_1&format=PDF